Source-Python-Dev-Team/Source.Python/addons/source-python/docs/source-python/source/general/reporting-a-bug.rst

 When reporting a bug, please consider the following points:

-1. Precisly describe your problem.
+1. Precisely describe your problem.
 2. Provide the output of the server command ``sp info``.
 3. Post your SP log file.
 4. If your server crashes, add ``-debug`` to your command line and post the resulting ``debug.log``.